Epoxy Garage Floor vs Polyaspartic: An Honest Contractor's Guide

 If you're searching for epoxy garage floor vs polyaspartic coatings, you're trying to answer a straightforward question: which one is actually better for your home?
 You’ve probably heard a lot of different claims, and frankly, it isn’t very clear.

-At Floortek Coatings We bring our professional expertise to the table.
+At Floortek Coatings, we switched exclusively to bringing our professional expertise to the table.
 Having worked with all types of coatings, we're here to provide you with the honest, straightforward truth.
 For years, epoxy was the standard.
-However, with the evolution of technology and our experience in repairing failing epoxy floors, we made the switch to exclusively installing polyaspartic floor coatings.
+However, with advances in technology and our experience in repairing failing epoxy floors, we switched to installing polyaspartic floor coatings.

 That’s why we made the switch and now exclusively install polyaspartic floor coatings.